Utility World

 The word "utility" comes more or less from the original Latin for "usefulness."
 With very few exceptions, these radio communications are most certainly being used as part of some mission or task, known or unknown.

 Utilities are harder to hear than broadcasts, but they're way more fun.
 You'll find all the world's militaries, ships, aircraft, spies, bootleggers, embassies, and anyone else who needs to communicate over the horizon.
-While satellites are often primary, the recent failure of Galaxy IV shows once again why many people want a shortwave backup.
+While satellites are often primary, the failure of Galaxy IV shows once again why many people want a shortwave backup.
 If your radio has a "USB" or "CW" setting, you're ready to give utilities a try.

-The Utility World column and its web site are intended as friendly, jargon-free clearinghouses for utility information, so you'll hear more signals and fewer odd noises.
+The Utility Planet column and its web site are intended as friendly, jargon-free clearinghouses for utility information, so you'll hear more signals and fewer odd noises.
 In other words, you folks write both of them.

 CU on the bands!